Shiven-saini/OpenCV-Samples/guides/Setup/OpenCV with C++.md

 ```

-## Better Way : To Compile and run an OpenCV project
+## Better way : To compile and run an OpenCV project

 I have written two bash scripts to automate the tasks of building and running the program.
 You can use these scripts by downloading scripts from my GitHub Repo.